-Speak deliberately in a calming tone.
+• Speak deliberately in a calming tone.
 Use simple phrasing that involves no more than one or two steps.
 If the person can read, write instructions in the same manner.
 Use visual aids, when available.

-Avoid phrases that have ambiguous or multiple meanings as well as questions with multiple answers or questions that are open ended - this will likely be confusing.
-For example, allow extra time for the person to respond.
+Avoid phrases that have ambiguous or multiple meanings as well as guestions with multiple answers or questions that are open ended - this will likely be confusing.
+For example, allow extra time for the person to

 • The person may repeat what you say, again and again.
 They may introduce topics unrelated to the situation or speak in an unusual or monotone voice.
 This is not meant to be disrespectful or to annoy.
-They are attempting to communicate with you, as
+They are attempting

 • When approaching a person with ASD, do so in a calm, unthreatening manner.
 Appear friendly but not overt.
-Try to establish a

-- Sometimes people with autism do not show typical indications of pain or injury.
+Sometimes people with autism do not show typical indications of pain or injury.
 They may not mention it.
-As soon as you can, look for any signs of immediate medical need and act accordingly. - Persons with ASD frequently do not understand the typical rules of social engagement and behavior.
+As soon as you can, look for any signs of immediate medical need and act accordingly.

+• Persons with ASD frequently do not understand the typical rules of social engagement and behavior.
 They may dress oddly.
 They may crowd your personal space or stand quite far away.
 They may avoid eye contact.
 Unless absolutely necessary, don't make an issue of these behaviors or try to change them.
-Work around them.
-Adapt to do your iob.
+Work around

-The person with ASD may look at you at an odd angle or indirectly.
+• The person with ASD may look at you at an odd angle or indirectly.
 They may laugh or giggle inappropriately.
 They may appear to ignore you or turn their attentions elsewhere.
-Do not interpret these behaviors as disrespectful, uncaring or disdainful.
+Do not interpret these behaviors as